The website design process can be long-winded and complicated.

 By disqualifying certain design styles at this early stage, we can ensure time isn’t wasted exploring a visual direction that was never going to get approved.

-Once we have a good number of pins (usually between 50 and 100), we’ll quickly whizz through them internally, remove duplicates, and highlight key things we want to discuss with our client.
+Once we have a good number of pins (usually between 50 and 100), we’ll quickly whizz through them internally, remove duplicates, and highlight the key things we want to discuss with our client.

 Step 3: Visual Research Feedback Session